needle-mirror/com.unity.sentis/Documentation~/serialize-a-model.md

 # Serialize a Model

-For larger models it is best to use a serialized asset.
-These have the file extension `.sentis`.
+For larger models, it is advisable to use a serialized asset, which typically comes with the file extension `.sentis`.

 ## Create a Serialized Asset